StockAOSP/env/README.md

 1. Opens an interactive Bash shell in a container.

-> docker exec -it builder bash
+> docker exec -it env bash

 ## Build SAOSP